Inflectra/spira-documentation/docs/Spira-User-Manual/Program-Capabilities.md

 - **Indent**: indents the selected capabilities under the root capability above them.
 You can only have one level of indents - you will not be able to indent a capability under one that is already a child
 - **Outdent**: outdents the selected child capabilities back to the root level
 - **Refresh**: this button will reload the capabilities list (not the entire page)
-- **Filter**: read about [how to create and manage filters](Application-Wide.md#filtering) - note that capabilities does not support saving or sharing filters
+- **Filter**: read about [how to create and manage filters](Application-Wide.md#filtering) - note that capabilities do not support saving or sharing filters
 - **Edit**: this will switch any selected capabilities into Edit mode.
 You can achieve the same thing by clicking the "Edit" button at the top of the list itself.
 You can switch on edit mode for capabilities one at a time by clicking the "Edit" button for each specific row or by double clicking one of the cells in a row.
 When in edit mode, the row will show a "Save" button to commit the changes, and "Cancel" to discard them.
 The edit menu also has a dropdown of other options

     - **Copy Items**: to copy the selected capability/capabilities to the clipboard